 Find Insurance Providers for Your Townhouse

-People who live in townhouses or townhomes aren't legally required to buy insurance to protect their property, but it is possible that your lender, landlord or homeowners association will oblige you to buy coverage.
+People who live in townhouses or townhomes aren't legally required to buy insurance to protect their property.
+But it is possible that your lender, landlord or homeowners association requires you to buy coverage.
 Depending on your circumstances, you may have to buy homeowners, condominium or renters insurance.
-Even if you aren't required to purchase town house insurance, we highly recommend purchasing coverage, as it will protect you financially in case of disaster.
+Even if you aren't required to have townhouse insurance, it's a good idea to buy coverage, as it will protect you financially in case of a disaster.

-You're not required by law to have home insurance on your townhouse, but there's a possibility you will need to purchase it in order to own one.
-If you purchased your townhouse using a mortgage, your lender will likely require you to have homeowners insurance.
+You're not required by law to have home insurance on your townhouse, but if you mortgaged the home, your lender will likely require it.
 This is to protect the bank's investment, as well as your own.

-Additionally, if your townhouse is in a condominium association or planned community, you are likely to be required to purchase insurance that meets the terms of your condo agreement.
-Make sure you know exactly what type of coverage is required, as well as what minimum limits are needed, so you are not caught off-guard by an unexpected expense.
+Additionally, if your townhouse is in a condominium association or planned community, you'll probably need to buy insurance that meets the terms of your condo agreement.
+Make sure you know exactly what type and amount of coverage is required, so you're not caught off guard by an unexpected expense.

-Even if you aren't required to buy insurance, we recommend considering coverage, as a townhouse or townhome insurance policy will protect your home and your belongings in case of a disaster.
-It'll also cover you if you're the target of a liability claim, such as if someone is injured in your house.
+Even if you aren't required to buy insurance, consider coverage.
+A townhouse or townhome insurance policy will protect your home and your belongings in case of a disaster.
+It'll also cover liability claims filed against you, like if someone is injured in your house.

 People who rent their townhouses should get renters insurance.
-A renters insurance policy complements your landlord's insurance policy by providing coverage for your personal property, like furniture, clothing and electronics—it also includes liability coverage.
+This policy complements your landlord's insurance policy by providing coverage for your personal property, such as furniture, clothing and electronics.
+It also includes liability coverage.
 The structure of your home, both inside and out, is covered by your landlord's insurance.
-A typical renters insurance policy costs only a few dollars a month: We found that the average renters insurance policy in the U.S. only costs $16 per month but will pay out thousands of dollars if you ever need to make a claim.
+The average renters insurance policy in the United States only costs $19 per month but can pay out thousands of dollars if you ever make a claim.

-People who own their townhouse but belong to a condominium association need condo insurance.
-Condo insurance, sometimes referred to as HO6 coverage, should cover your personal property, the interior of your home and any part of your home that is not covered by your association's group policy.
+People who own their townhouse but belong to a condominium association need condo insurance, sometimes referred to as HO-6 coverage.
+It should protect your personal property, the interior of your home and any part of your home that's not covered by the association's group policy.

-Condo association group insurance policies typically cover any parts of the property that are owned collectively by all of the residents: This usually includes the shared hallways, roads and pathways, as well as common amenities like an elevator or swimming pool.
-The policy you buy should fill in the gaps to cover the property for which you are responsible.
-For townhouse condominium residents, that may include coverage for your home's roof, exterior walls and possibly the land your property sits on.
-But the exact breakdown will depend on your condo or homeowners association—for example, a roof could technically be considered a "shared" resource, and thus covered by your association policy.
-Check to see what's covered by your HOA's insurance before you purchase your policy.
+Condo association group insurance policies typically cover any parts of the property owned collectively, by all of the residents.
+This usually includes the shared hallways, roads and pathways, and common amenities such as an elevator or swimming pool.
+The policy you buy should cover the property gaps for which you are responsible.
+For townhouse condominium residents, that may include your roof, exterior walls and possibly the land your property sits on.

-We found that the average cost of condo insurance is $478 per year, though the price varies significantly by state.
-Additionally, townhouse owners are likely to pay more than a typical condo owner, as townhouse condo coverage usually includes higher limits for your home's structure.
+The price of condo insurance averages $488 per year but varies by state.
+Also, townhouse condo owners are likely to pay more than a typical condo owner, because coverage limits are usually higher for the home's structure.

-If you own your home and it is not part of a condo association, you'll need a standard homeowners insurance policy—the same as you'd buy for a standalone home.
-Many townhouses are simply privately owned homes and aren't covered by any insurance policy except for the ones you buy personally.
+If you own a home that's not part of a condo association, you'll need the same standard homeowners insurance policy you'd buy for a stand-alone home.
+Many townhouses are privately owned homes and aren't covered by any insurance policy except the one you buy personally.
 If your home is not in a condo association, you'll need an insurance policy that protects the structure of your home, your personal property and the land your property is on.

-A typical homeowners insurance policy quote is $1,083 per year on average nationwide, but coverage for townhouses is usually less expensive than homeowners insurance for a standalone house in the same area.
+The average homeowners insurance policy quote is $1,445 per year nationwide.
+But coverage for townhouses is usually less expensive than for a stand-alone house in the same area.
 This is because townhouses tend to be smaller.

-As with all forms of home insurance, you should buy enough townhouse coverage that you are completely reimbursed if your home and all the property inside it were destroyed.
-The exact amount of townhouse insurance coverage you need, and the cost of that coverage, will depend on several factors:
+As with all forms of home insurance, you should buy enough townhouse coverage to be completely reimbursed if your home is destroyed, along with all the property inside it.
+The exact cost and amount of coverage you need will depend on several factors:

 - How much your home is worth

-- Which elements of your home's structure you are responsible for
+- Which elements of your home's structure you're responsible for

 - The value of your personal property, such as furniture, clothing and appliances